fermmm/group-date/readme/deploying-aws.md

    **AWS_REGION**: You must complete that value with the region you are using, something that looks like: us-east-1

+   **ADMIN_USER**: Here you have to create a user name that will be used later, can be anything.
+If you already have this value set there is no need to change it.

    **ADMIN_PASSWORD**: Here you have to create a password, with a minimum of 6 characters.
 If you already have this value set there is no need to change it.

 4. Save the .env file and run `npm run deploy` to send the .env changes to the server.